malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 This offers a nice advantage over naive reinforcement learning which never knows whether an action had any part in the received reward, and thus simplistically distributes the reward across all "recent" events, with decreasing weight the further in the past the event was, according to some arbitrary hyperparameter.

+### A practical approach
+A simple implementation will be to randomly sample a few possible goal states, run value analysis over each, and pick the goal state with the highest value.
+This has the advantage of being simple to implement, and provides some stochastic variation that avoids the controller repeatedly picking the exact same goal states.

+The sampled possible goal states will need to include:
+* the current goal, and
+* items from the set of past observed states, and
+* a random sample from a model of the state space (to generate previously unobserved states).

+Where a stochastic model is available, the sampling should be taken from that distribution, in order to increase the likelihood of picking goals with higher expected value.
+Some mechanism will be required in order to record a represenattion of past states while avoiding storing every single individual state ever observed.
+And some sort of model of all possible states will be needed too.

 ## Goal Benefit Modelling
 Goals are measured in terms of the benefit to the controller. eg:
 * Short-term chance to reproduce past controller rewards